dgwozdz/HN_SO_analysis/README.md

 SO from a given day when during that 24 hours only one or two posts popped up), which would be unrepresentative.

-How to cope with the problem of causality: one phenomenon partially influencing another?
+How to cope with the problem of validating a relatiship between two phenomena?
 The **first approach** could be an EDA - **Exploratory Data Analysis**, which basically means producing some plots and trying to indicate something from them.
-The plus of this solution is the visual aspect: you can clearly see the trend of (or a lack of thereof) of a popularity for a given programming language and for most people it is easier to read plots than just bare tables.
+The plus of this solution is the visual
+aspect: you can clearly see the trend of (or a lack of thereof) of a popularity for a given programming language and for most people it is easier to read plots than just bare tables.
 The somewhat hindering side of the method to unravel causality is its qualitative character - there is no statistic/test indicating whether your conclusions on the basis of plots are correct or not.

 The **second approach** a qualitative one: a **Granger causality**.
-*Wait a minute,* you may ask, *you were talking about causality and now you’re saying that there’s a specific type of causality?* Basically saying, yup.
+*Wait a minute,* you may ask, *there’s a specific type of causality?*
+Basically saying, yup.
 Granger causality, proposed in 1969, determines whether one time series is helpful in forecasting another time series.
-Note that the
-question: *Does one phenomenon is a cause of another one?* is different from what Granger causality measures: here you only use past values of a given variable and try to use them to forecast the future values of another phenomenon, just like building a forecasting model.
 Therefore, this type of causality is called a *predictive causality*.

+Note that the question: *Does one phenomenon is a cause of another one?* is different from what Granger causality measures: here you only use past values of a given variable and try to use them to forecast the future values of another phenomenon, just like building a forecasting model.
+That means that **Granger causality is not and does not indicate causality between two phenomena**.
+Nonetheless, it may indicate a relationship either resulting from the third factor influencing the two observed ones or that one variable is really an effect of the other.
+It is nonetheless impossible to identify it on the basis of the Granger causality test itself.

 ### Data